ekourkchi/IDL_photometry/README.md

 ### SExtractor

  1) Run
-   * Run SEWxtractor on the fits images of the current band
+   * Run *SExtractor* on the fits images of the current band
    * If TV is in the composite image mode, the main fits file (use-file) would be used
-   * If SExtractor has been previously run, this asks the user to either use the existing results, or re-run SExtractor
+   * If *SExtractor* has been previously run, this asks the user to either use the existing results, or re-run *SExtractor*
-   * Sometimes, masking the image helps SExtractor to fit a better ellipse
+   * Sometimes, masking the image helps *SExtractor* to fit a better ellipse
-   * If users chooses to re-run SExtractor, a temporary fits image would be created, which includes all the common-/band- masks and the SExtractor uses that file to extract the ellipse paramters
+   * If users chooses to re-run *SExtractor*, a temporary fits image would be created, which includes all the common-/band- masks and the *SExtractor* uses that file to extract the ellipse paramters
    * Note: if the image is large, this process may take time.
-A large temporary file needs to be prepared for SExtractor, and SExtracting also takes time
+A large temporary file needs to be prepared for *SExtractor*, and SExtracting also takes time
  2) Segmentation
-   * This would display the Segmentation image that is produced by SExtractor.
-If this is not available, you need to run SExtractor first.
+   * This would display the Segmentation image that is produced by *SExtractor*.
+If this is not available, you need to run *SExtractor* first.
  3) Masked Image
    * This would display the temporary masked region that has been already used in this session
  4) Region on
-   * This would turn on all the fitted ellipses by SExtractor.
+   * This would turn on all the fitted ellipses by *SExtractor*.
 To see them, you need to open ds9
    * Segmentation, Maksed Image, TV Image can be used in ds9 to see these regions
  5) Region off
    * This would turn off all regions previously openned in all ds9 windows
  6) Use-Mask
-   * User can define a regions to be specifically used by SExtractor in this session
+   * User can define a regions to be specifically used by *SExtractor* in this session
-   * When TV starts, all previous SExtractor regions would be deleted, so this region is only valid in the current session
+   * When TV starts, all previous *SExtractor* regions would be deleted, so this region is only valid in the current session
-   * The rest of the image would be totally masked for SExtractor in the process of making the temporary file
+   * The rest of the image would be totally masked for *SExtractor* in the process of making the temporary file
    * The un-maksed defined region, then later would be masked by common/band/centroid masks
  7) Force-Mask
-   * User can define regions to be specifically used by SExtractor in this session
+   * User can define regions to be specifically used by *SExtractor* in this session
    * This mask would not be affected by any other common/band/centeroid masks
-   * For example, this is useful when a spike cuts a galaxy in to two halves and we do not want SExtractor fits two separates ellipses for one single object
+   * For example, this is useful when a spike cuts a galaxy in to two halves and we do not want *SExtractor* fits two separates ellipses for one single object
  8) Clear-Mask
    * Clear both Use-Mask and Force-Mask in the current session
-   * If you don't clear these masks, they would be removed on the next run, because users are expected to run SExtractor only a few times to find the proper ellipse
+   * If you don't clear these masks, they would be removed on the next run, because users are expected to run *SExtractor* only a few times to find the proper ellipse
    * Once a good ellipse is found, no more messing up with its parameters

 ### Pylipse